 Change in conjugal situation

-- Following a change in conjugal status, we recalculate the amount of your child assistance payments.
+change in conjugal status, we recalculate the amount of your Family Allowance.
 In the event of the breakdown of your union, you will be considered to be de facto separated when you have lived apart for at least 90 days.
 Wait until that period has passed before declaring your new conjugal status.